 • Community Safety Officers will be added in the future to maximize policing flexibility.

-• SPS supervisors have an average of 20+ years of policing experience.
+• SPS supervisors have an average of 20+ years of policing experience and bring long-term stability to their teams.

 • Decisions that impact our officers are made by experienced police leaders at the local level.